-Map Academy does not discriminate in its enrollment practices on the basis of race, color, national origin, creed or religion, sex, ethnicity, sexual orientation, gender identity, pregnancy or parenting status, mental or physical disability, age, ancestry, immigration status, homelessness, athletic performance, special needs, proficiency in the English language or a foreign language, or prior academic achievement.
+Map Academy does not discriminate in its enrollment practices on the basis of race, color, national origin, creed or religion, sex, ethnicity, sexual orientation, gender identity, mental or physical disability, age, ancestry, athletic performance, special needs, proficiency in the English language or a foreign language, or prior academic achievement.

 Map Academy actively seeks to engage students with diverse learning needs and backgrounds.
-Written notification of the rights of students with diverse learning needs to attend charter schools and to receive accommodation and support services including, English Language Learners, students that require special education, and students with disabilities is available in the student handbook, student application, school's acceptance letter and on the school's website.
+Written notification of the rights of students with diverse learning needs to attend charter schools and to receive accommodation and support services including English Language Learners, students that require special education and students with disabilities is available in the student handbook, student application, school's acceptance letter and on the school's website.

 Map Academy will not disclose student information unless permitted by law.
 In accordance with G.L. c.
 71, § 89(g) and (n), Map Academy will provide the names and addresses of students to sending school district, the Department of Elementary and Secondary Education, any other schools and school systems in which a student has previously been enrolled, any governmental departments, health or social service providers, or other offices whose activities bear directly on the programs or services with which the student is provided at the receiving charter school.
 Also as required by law (G.L. c.
 71, § 89(g) and 603 CMR 1.05(6)(e), Map Academy will provide the names and addresses to a third party mail house for mailings unless the parent requests that the school withhold their child's information.
-Furthermore, Map Academy may provide all allowable directory information (including student names and addresses) under 603 CMR 23.07(4)(a) to third parties unless the parent requests that the school withhold their child's information process or follow the process outlined in the family handbook to include a written or email request to school leadership.
+Furthermore, Map Academy may provide all allowable directory information (including student names and addresses) under 603 CMR 23.07(4)(a) to third parties unless the parent requests that the school withhold their child's information.
+Parents wishing to request that their child's directory information be withheld may indicate their request in the application process or follow the process outlined in the family handbook to include a written or email request to school leadership.

 While Map Academy has ongoing communication with local districts, its application and enrollment policy operates separately from that of the district(s).
-Map Academy intends to provide transportation to all residents of its charter region--Plymouth, Wareham and Carver-- in accordance with the Charter School Technical Advisory 23-1: Transportation.
-Students who reside in Plymouth will receive transportation from Plymouth Public Schools.
-Map Academy will provide transportation options for students who reside in Plymouth, Wareham, Carver, Bourne, Pembroke, Marshfield, Middleboro, and the Silver Lake School District.
+Map Academy intends to provide transportation to all residents of its charter region--Plymouth, Wareham and Carver-in accordance with the Charter School Technical Advisory 16-1: Transportation Students who reside in Plymouth will receive transportation from Plymouth Public Schools.
+Map Academy will provide transportation options for students who reside in Wareham and Carver.